mijailmariano/mijailmariano/README.md

 ## Welcome, I'm Mijail :bowtie:
 People & Culture Leader | Data Science | Organizational Psych.

 I am currently a Data Science student in Codeup's Kalpana Cohort.
-Codeup is a fully-immersive, project-based career accelerator that provides students with 670+ hours of expert instruction in applied data science.
+Codeup is a fully-immersive, project-based career accelerator that provides practitioners with over 600 hours of expert instruction in applied data science and statistics.

-<span style="color:#2F4F4F"> In my creative time, I enjoy writing, hiking, frisbee golf, and spending as much time with family and our dog as possible.
+<span style="color:#2F4F4F"> In my creative time, I enjoy writing, hiking, frisbee golf, and spending as much time with family and our dogs as possible.
 I also lead a bookclub that meets at the intersection of **leadership and culture** :footprints:<br></br>
 ``I invite other data science and OrgDev enthusiasts to connect with me and join me on this journey``</span> :world_map: